firdauskedir/DSA-lab-final-assignment/README.md

 # DSA-lab-final-assignment
-this is the final lab assignment for dsa lab
+This is the final lab assignment for DSA lab.